In this article

 5. Adventure Time x Dr. Martens: Different mediums working together to capture the same audience

-Adventure Time was the new hit TV show that enamoured both children and adults, while Dr. Martens were the trusty, classic go-to boot – whatever could come out from combining the two together?
+Adventure Time was the new hit TV show that enamored both children and adults, while Dr. Martens was the trusty, classic go-to boot - whatever could come out from combining the two together?
 Extremely cute and popular boots, of course.
 Dr. Martens was smart enough to tap onto the new kid on the block and of course, they brilliantly made a limited quantity which led to the most popular sizes selling out incredibly fast.
 The fact that both Adventure Time and Dr. Martens have extremely similar audiences also helped by making sure the product was appealing to a consistent fan base.
 Oh my glob, indeed.

 Always consider: What is your fanbase?
 Will your collaboration appeal to your original fan base, or will it split your customers?

-6. McDonalds x Hello Kitty: An explosion in Mass Appeal
+6. McDonald's x Hello Kitty: An explosion in Mass Appeal

-You think we’ll forget about the collaboration of the century?
-Why McDonald’s x Hello Kitty worked so well was because of the immense amount of hype people created in light of the announcement, combined with the fact that the plushies were of unique designs with a limited quantity.
+Do you think we’ll forget about the collaboration of the century?
+Why McDonald's x Hello Kitty worked so well was because of the immense amount of hype people created in light of the announcement, combined with the fact that the plushies were of unique designs with a limited quantity.
 As we all know, people went crazy, glass doors were broken, and it went down as one of the craziest collaborations to have ever happened.

 Always consider: How do you balance between ‘limited stocks’ and ‘not enough’?
 How do you make sure your collaborator’s market and yours will intersect well, even when you are from different industries?